 What To Look For

-When you’re starting your home search, picking a good real estate agentis almost as important as choosing the right home.
-That said, you’ll want to work with someone who not only knows the market but understands the home buying process.
-The buyer’s agent should have:
+When you’re starting your home search, picking a good real estate agent is almost as important as choosing the right home.
+That said, you’ll want to work with someone who not only knows the market but understands the whole home buying process.
+Your buyer’s agent should have:

-- Skills to actively negotiate price and terms as well as assisting in property inspections and providing advice for improvements and repairs.
-A good agent will be in the buyer’s corner throughout the entire home buying process.
+- Skills to actively negotiate price and terms, the ability to assist in property inspections and the capacity to provide advice for improvements and repairs.
+A good agent, in other words, will be in the buyer’s corner throughout the entire home buying process.

 - Credentials, such as Accredited Buyer Representatives (ABR) or Certified Buyer Representatives (CBR).
-Perhaps the most important credential, however, is the REALTOR, meaning they’re a member of the National Association of REALTORS®(NAR) and adhere to its code of ethics.
+This is in addition to the REALTOR® credential everyone is familiar with, signifying they’re a member of the NAR.

 What To Avoid